Geometry-Aware Generation of Adversarial Point Clouds

-\textbf{Adversarial Attack of 2D Images --} The existence of adversarial examples w.r.t. deep image classification networks is first suggested in \cite{szegedy2013intriguing}.
-Subsequent research proposes various methods to generate adversarial examples that are less likely to be perceived by our humans, yet still able to attack the classification models.
-Representative methods include Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining}, C\&W attack \cite{CW}, and Projected Gradient Descent (PGD) \cite{PGD}.
-They typically search for pixel-level noise of small magnitude on the domains of benign images, by optimizing misclassification loss functions defined on the classification models, such that superimposing the obtained noisy images onto the respective benign ones produces the adversarial results.
-More specifically, Goodfellow \emph{et al.} \cite{goodfellow2014explaining} find that moving a benign image towards the decision boundary of a classification model via a single step of gradient update is enough to generate the adversarial image.
-The C\&W attack proposed in \cite{CW} includes both the misclassification loss and a loss constraining the magnitudes of adversarial noise into the optimization objective, and empirical results show that adversarial images generated by C\&W attack are both aggressive and difficult to be perceived.
+\textbf{Adversarial Attack of 2D Images --} The existence of adversarial examples for deep image classification networks was first suggested in \cite{szegedy2013intriguing}.
+Subsequent research proposed various methods to generate adversarial examples that are less likely to be perceived by humans, but are still capable of attacking classification models.
+Representative methods include Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining}, C\&W attack \cite{CW} and Projected Gradient Descent (PGD) \cite{PGD}.
+These methods typically search for low-magnitude pixel-level noise of on the domain of benign images by optimizing misclassification loss functions.
+After which, by superimposing the obtained noise onto the respective benign ones, adversarial results are produced.
+More specifically, Goodfellow \emph{et al.} \cite{goodfellow2014explaining} found that by moving a benign image towards the decision boundary of a classification model via a single gradient update step, an adversarial image could be generated.
+The C\&W attack proposed in \cite{CW} includes both the misclassification loss and a loss constraining the magnitudes of adversarial noise into the optimization objective.
+Empirical results show that adversarial images generated by the C\&W attack are both aggressive and difficult to be perceived.
 PGD \cite{PGD} is a multi-step optimization method that can be regarded as an improved version of FGSM.
-These methods adopt $l_p$-norms to constrain the magnitudes of adversarial noise, which is shown to be effective to satisfy the adversarial criterion of imperceptibility.
-Apart from $l_p$-norms, other measures such as Perceptual Adversarial Similarity Score (PASS) \cite{rozsa2016adversarial} are proposed to account more for the mechanism that humans perceive 2D images, e.g., by measuring the regional illumination, contrast, and structural similarity between the adversarial images and benign ones.
-Unfortunately, due to the sharp difference between our human perception of 2D images and that of 3D shapes (cf. the discussion in Section \ref{SecAdvPCNature}), both $l_p$-norms and PASS are less relevant for generation of adversarial point clouds that are expected to be imperceptible to our humans.
+These methods adopt $l_p$-norms to constrain the magnitudes of adversarial noise, which has been shown to effectively satisfy the adversarial criterion of imperceptibility.
+Apart from $l_p$-norms, other measures such as the Perceptual Adversarial Similarity Score (PASS) \cite{rozsa2016adversarial} have been proposed to account more for the mechanisms by which humans perceive 2D images, e.g. by measuring regional illumination, contrast, and structural similarity between adversarial images and benign ones.
+Unfortunately, due to the difference in the human perception between 2D images and 3D shapes (cf. the discussion in Section \ref{SecAdvPCNature}), both $l_p$-norms and PASS are less relevant for the generation of adversarial point clouds that are expected to be imperceptible to humans.